forge-55/bunkeros/README.md

 ## Theme System

 This setup includes a powerful theme system that lets you switch between multiple curated color schemes instantly.
-All themes maintain the military-inspired aesthetic while offering different moods and color temperatures.
+All themes maintain the tactical aesthetic while offering different moods and color temperatures.

 ### Available Themes